StevenLOL/Research_speech_speaker_verification_nist_sre2010/README.md

 SRE2010

 ##Setup 2
-SRE2008 is used for Tmatrix,PLDA,LDA training (WIP)
+SRE2008 is used for Tmatrix,PLDA,LDA training (WIP),results reported by other researchers in this setup[??]
 ###UBM training
 Switchboard II Phase 2 and 3, Switchboard Cellular Part 1 and 2, and NIST SRE 2004, 2005 and 2006,SRE2008
 ###I Vector Extractor training